Southampton-RSG/breccia-mapper/docs/source/deployment.md

 If you are an organisation deploying the app on a server, [Ansible](#ansible) is recommended.
 If Ansible is not used with your server, [Docker Compose](#docker-compose) or [][Vagrant](#vagrant) are recommended.

-If you are an individual deploying the app on your local machine, [Docker Desktop](#docker-desktop) is recommended.
+If you are an individual deploying the app on your local machine, [Docker (for individuals)](#docker-for-individuals) is recommended.
 However, if you are planning on making the app accessible to other people (outside your computer), we advise deploying the app on a server.

 ## Ansible